 Develop a healthy routine in which you are stress-free wherever you are.
 Work or home.

-Try an at home dance workout, start gardening and see what causes depression and work against it.
-Maintain a good social relation with your friends as that will help your heart at staying happy because of low-stress levels.
+Try an at-home dance workout, start gardening and see what causes depression, and work against it.
+Maintain a good social relationship with your friends as that will help your heart at staying happy because of low stress levels.
 If you feel stressed, read a book or listen to your favorite music.

 Exercising at least 30 minutes daily will protect your heart.
 Cardio basically means ‘For the heart’ and that is exactly what you need to do.
 It doesn’t have to be formal.
 Get a sturdy skipping rope and start anywhere.
 It is the most basic kind of cardio.
 Aerobic activity is crucial when it comes to your heart.

-You can take up swimming, jogging, cycling and hiking as well.
+You can take up swimming, jogging, cycling, and hiking as well.
 If you love combat sports, you’ll love to practice boxing or practice martial arts.
-Point being, start cardio!
+The point being, start cardio!
 It will make your heart stronger every day.

 11. Visit a doctor